rspec/rspec-metagem/features/README.markdown

     failure_message_for_should_not
     description

-RSpec ships with a number of [built-in matchers](/rspec/rspec-expectations/v/2-6-rc/dir/built-in-matchers) and a DSL for writing your own [custom matchers](/rspec/rspec-expecations/v/2-6-rc/dir/custom-matchers).
+RSpec ships with a number of built-in matchers and a DSL for writing custom matchers.

 ## Issues